 Love it or hate it, moving brings with it lots and lots of shopping.
-Whether your new job needs a new wardrobe (of course it does!) or your old furniture doesn’t fit your new place, you’ll be taking a retail tour of the city.
-Read on for our best advice on how to shop Atlanta like a pro in our Ultimate Atlanta Shopping Tour.
+Whether your new job requires a new wardrobe (of course it does!), or your old furniture doesn’t fit your new place, you’ll take a retail tour of the city for a range of needs.

 Related: The Ultimate Atlanta Neighborhood Guide

-Atlanta Shopping Tours
+A Literal Atlanta Shopping Tour

-Atlanta Shopping Heaven Tour has pick-up locations in Downtown, Midtown and Buckhead hotels.
-They offer round trip transportation to and from Lenox Square and Phipps Plaza.
+After you schedule your tour, you simply head to your pick-up spot, all of which are located in Downtown, Midtown, and Buckhead hotels.
+They offer round trip transportation to and from Lenox Square and Phipps Plaza (two shopping centers across the street from each other).
 You’ll have three hours to shop ‘til you drop before it’s time to go home and enjoy your new goods.

 Shopping in Atlanta Malls